gemmellr/activemq-website/src/components/artemis-console/documentation/console.md

 The [**Artemis JMX**](#artemis-jmx-view) view navigates around resources using a JMX tree and presents the JMX Attributes and Operations of each specific MBean as well as functionality exposed.

-The [**Artemis**](#artemis-view) view is a set of tabs that exposes functionality in tabular views for paginating over broker resoures such as Addresses and Queues.
+The [**Artemis**](#artemis-view) view is a set of tabs that exposes functionality in tabular views for paginating over broker resources such as Addresses and Queues.

 <a id="artemis-jmx-view"></a>
 ### Artemis JMX View